smarttdm/ebaas.github.io/_posts/2017-5-3-FormInitializationAutoFill.markdown

       this.Instance.SetValue("Progress", 100);
   }
 }
+{% endhighlight %}

+Where the code
+{% highlight ruby %}
+if (this.Property == “Status”)
+{% endhighlight %}
-Where the code if (this.Property == “Status”) makes sure that this block of code is executed if the callback is invoked by the event of a value change of the “Status” attribute.
+makes sure that this block of code is executed if the callback is invoked by the event of a value change of the “Status” attribute.

 #### Step 2: Enable callback on “Status” attribute